jensbech/goodo/README.md

   <img src="logo.svg" alt="goodo" width="280" />
 </p>

 A fast, keyboard-driven todo app that lives in your terminal.
-Add tasks, break them into subtasks, check things off, and reorder on the fly — all without leaving the command line.
+Add tasks, break them into subtasks, check things off, and reorder on the fly.

 ## Install